pirocorp/ASP.NET-Core/Workshops/Working With Redis/README.md

 ## Common Redis commands

+The commands are atomic in a multithread environment.

 ```redis
 SET my:key value      // set a text value by key
 GET my:key            // get the value by key